donpark/pam/README.md

 I looked off of [golang-pam-auth](https://github.com/AmandaCameron/golang-pam-auth) a bit for initial coding of pam method translations.
 Thanks has to go out to Amanda for her work here.
+The conversation code is mostly pulled directly from hers.